Pregnancy is a whirlwind of hormones, aches and pains, excitement but also fear.

 Women have to book a clinic in advance to give birth, usually by 20 weeks, as they have limited availability in terms of beds and birthing rooms.
 This means that popular clinics (especially ones that offer epidurals) fill up fast.
 In fact, some people book a clinic or hospital to give birth right when the pregnancy is confirmed!
 You also need to pay a deposit to reserve a spot, which can start at around 100,000 yen.

 9. Epidural in Japan?
 Better Also Book That, and It’ll Cost You

 Although it’s becoming more common, the use of epidurals is still not that widespread in Japan, with a majority of women giving birth without any pain relief.
 (Ouch.)
-Not many hospitals and very few clinics offer 24/7 access to epidurals as they do not have anesthesiologists on hand to administer it, which is why most clinics that offer epidurals require that you make a reservation and be induced if you want that sweet, sweet pain relief.
+Not many hospitals and very few clinics offer 24/7 access to epidurals as they do not have anesthesiologists on hand to administer them, which is why most clinics that offer epidurals require that you make a reservation and be induced if you want that sweet, sweet pain relief.

 At my clinic, the anesthesiologist was only available on Tuesdays, so I would have to book an induction on a Tuesday before or after my due date and hope the baby didn’t come before then.
 I was also told that I couldn’t get the epidural until after I was induced, which meant going through the pain of induction without pain relief.
 That seemed silly to me so I decided against it.
 (I ended up having to be induced anyway, which you can read more about in my birth story.)